 What is a child Contact Order?

-A child Contact Order enforces the person who the child resides with to allow contact with someone else.
+A child Contact Order enforces the person with who the child resides (the primary carer) to allow contact with someone else (a secondary carer).
 The Court will consider whether the child should have regular contact with the other party to enable a continued relationship to exist between them.

-A child Contact Order can be made to give children the right to see both of their parents.
-The amount of contact and the arrangements made should take into account the situation immediately before the child Contact Order.
-For example, if the father was previously very active in the child’s lives before a Contact Order is made then they are likely to have more contact with the child than if they haven’t been involved at all in their child’s upbringing.
+An Order can be made to give children the right to see both of their parents.
+The amount of contact and the arrangements made should take into account the situation immediately before the Order.
+For example, if the father was previously very active in the child’s life before a Contact Order is made, then they are likely to have more contact with the child than if they haven’t been involved at all in their child’s upbringing.

 How old does the child have to be for a child Contact Order to be made?

 A child Contact Order cannot be made in respect of children over 18 years old.
 Any child Contact Order made will apply until the child turns 16 years old.

 Who can apply for a child Contact Order?

 In all Contact matters those able to apply are the child’s parents or step-parents, those with Parental Responsibility and the child’s Grandparents.